Circadian Rhythm Effects on Nail Growth With Aging

 The rate of nail growth decreases as we age, and is estimated to decrease by up to 50% over a life span.
 The rate of linear nail growth increases until our 30s, after which the rate steadily declines.
+We can see circadian rhythm effects on nail growth as we age.
 The nails can undergo other changes with age as well, including changes in curvature, thickness, smoothness, and even composition.[2,3]

 Nail Changes Seen in the Elderly